c-bun/CC4.0/README.md

 For a 3 dimensional run with a file called ``dataset.csv``, on a computer with 8 cores, one may use:

 ``python3 run_OSF.py -i "dataset.csv" -o "dataset_out.csv" -d 3 -t 0.1 -p 8``

+### 04/10/2017 Update
+Added the ability to search for dimensions >2 much faster.
+Documentation coming in the future for these features.